MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 }
 ```

-## Apply a Filter After the Dossier is Rendered
+## Apply a filter after the dossier is rendered

 After an embedded dossier has been rendered, you can apply different kinds of filters to chapters in the dossier using methods on the Embedding SDK.
 In this release, `getFilterList()` only exposes filters defined in the current chapter.